Dosage Form: tablet

 In hypertensive patients, angiotensin II receptor inhibition following chronic administration of Irbesartan causes a 1.5- to 2-fold rise in angiotensin II plasma concentration and a 2- to 3-fold increase in plasma renin levels.
 Aldosterone plasma concentrations generally decline following Irbesartan administration, but serum potassium levels are not significantly affected at recommended doses.

-The 7 studies of Irbesartan monotherapy included a total of 1915 patients randomized to Irbesartan (1 to 900 mg) and 611 patients randomized to placebo.
-Once-daily doses of 150 mg and 300 mg provided statistically and clinically significant decreases in systolic and diastolic blood pressure with trough (24 hours post-dose) effects after 6 to 12 weeks of treatment compared to placebo, of about 8 to 10/5 to 6 mmHg and 8 to 12/5 to 8 mmHg, respectively.
+The 7 studies of Irbesartan monotherapy included a total of 1915 patients randomized to Irbesartan (1-900 mg) and 611 patients randomized to placebo.
+Once-daily doses of 150 mg and 300 mg provided statistically and clinically significant decreases in systolic and diastolic blood pressure with trough (24 hours post-dose) effects after 6 to 12 weeks of treatment compared to placebo, of about 8-10/5-6 mmHg and 8-12/5-8 mmHg, respectively.
 No further increase in effect was seen at dosages greater than 300 mg.
 The dose-response relationships for effects on systolic and diastolic pressure are shown in Figures 1 and 2.

 Once-daily administration of therapeutic doses of Irbesartan gave peak effects at around 3 to 6 hours and, in one ambulatory blood pressure monitoring study, again around 14 hours.
 This was seen with both once-daily and twice-daily dosing.
 Trough-to-peak ratios for systolic and diastolic response were generally between 60% to 70%.
 In a continuous ambulatory blood pressure monitoring study, once-daily dosing with 150 mg gave trough and mean 24-hour responses similar to those observed in patients receiving twice-daily dosing at the same total daily dose.